Witold1/messenger_chat_descriptive/README.md

 # About
 * Just for fun behavioral research of two people communication.
-* Also trains data extraction skills.
+* Also trains data extraction (html), visualisation and basic time series analysis skills.

 # About data
 Input data were parsed and and anonymised from one popular messenger two people chatting dump.